United Nations Sustainable Development Goals

 Ensure availability and sustainable management of water and sanitation for all

-- Our many free and accessible water fill-up points across campus have been instrumental in reducing plastic waste across campus.
+- Our many free and accessible water fill-up points across campus have been instrumental in reducing plastic waste across campus and providing access clean drinking water across all facilities.

 - A team at the University of Leeds is a key partner in the £17.7 million Water Security and Sustainable Development Hub.
-This international partnership of 55 organisations from 12 countries includes collaborators from Colombia, Ethiopia, India, Malaysia, and the Universities of Newcastle and Oxford.
-The project seeks to help to identify the barriers holding back the delivery of sustainable water services across the globe.
+This international partnership of 55 organisations from 12 countries includes collaborators from Colombia, Ethiopia, India, Malaysia, and the Universities of Newcastle and Oxford seeks to identify the barriers holding back the delivery of sustainable water services across the globe.

 Read more about Goal 6 on the UN website.